 Cloud routing for supergraphs

-Cloud supergraphs are available to organizations with new Apollo Serverless plans.
-They are not available to organizations with an Enterprise plan or a legacy Free or Team plan.
+Cloud supergraphs are only available to organizations with Serverless and Dedicated plans.
+They aren't available with an Enterprise plan or a legacy Free or Team plan.

-Publishing a new subgraph schema or editing your router's configuration triggers a new launch.
+Publishing a new subgraph schema or editing a cloud router's configuration triggers a new launch.
 Every launch automatically deploys new router instances for your supergraph.

 A router deployment might fail due to a platform incident or schema composition issues.
 To resolve this, try republishing your subgraph schema.